-Completed forms should be submitted to the College within three days of the announcement of the admission list by the concerned department of the University of Delhi.
+Completed St. Stephen’s College forms should be submitted online within three days of the announcement of the admission list by the concerned department of the University of Delhi.

-Answer – Please refer to the relevant section in our prospectus or the admission page on our website.
+Answer – Please refer to the ‘Admissions’ section in our prospectus.

 Or else send your queries to email@example.com

 Or visit the Admission Office – on all working days (Monday to Friday) from 9 am to 1 pm and 2 pm to 5 pm.

 Or call – 011-27666204 – on all working days (Monday to Friday) from 9:30 am to 1 pm and 2 pm to 5 pm.